intarchboard/draft-iab-rfc4052bis/draft-krishnan-iab-rfc4052bis.md

 the scope of this document.

 The IETF has tasked the Internet Architecture Board to manage formal liaison relationships.
-As stated in its charter:
-"The IAB acts as a representative of the interests of the IETF in technical liaison relationships with other organizations concerned with standards, and other technical and organizational issues relevant to the worldwide Internet.
+Consistent with its charter {{!BCP39}}, the IAB acts as a representative of the interests of the IETF in technical liaison relationships with other organizations concerned with standards, and other technical and organizational issues relevant to the worldwide Internet.
 Liaison relationships are kept informal whenever possible, and must possess demonstrable value to the IETF's technical mandate.
-Individual participants from the IETF community are appointed as liaison managers to other organizations by the IAB." {{!BCP39}},
+Individual participants from the IETF community are appointed as liaison managers to other organizations by the IAB.

 In general, a liaison relationship is most valuable when there are areas of technical development of mutual interest.
 For the most